-A 24-hour challenge is always a good one.
+A 24-hour challenge is a great charity fundraising idea for raising awareness.
 For us, we decided on a 24—hour rowing challenge!

 We borrowed 2 rowing machines from a local gym, set them up in a local supermarket and kept them going for a full 24 hours.
 We managed to raise loads for charity (over £1,200!) and it was a fantastic (but challenging!) event that brought everyone who took part together.

 The theme for your 24-hour challenge is totally up to you and is open to imagination.
 The busier the setting the more you’ll raise too.